 (1) Laws and Regulations passed in accordance with the provisions of this Constitution are promulgated by the Bishop by means of written notification to all members of the ELCSA (N-T).

 (2) Laws and Regulations shall specify the date on which they will come into operation.
-In the absence of such a date, they will come into operation on the 14th day after the day on which the notification was dispatched in accordance with paragraph 1.
+In the absence of such a date, they will come into operation on the 14th day after the day on which the notification was dispatched in accordance with Section 66(1).
 The date of dispatch shall be stated in the records.

 CHAPTER 8